Setting a Meal Per Diem Policy The Easy Way

 Specify a reimbursement deadline

 The government might think 60 days is a realistic period within which to submit expense reports, but for businesses that can be too much time.
 In fact, one of the most common and most annoying challenges for many travel and finance managers is poky reporting by traveling employees, or incomplete reporting, that confounds accurate cost accounting.
 It’s easy for an employee to decide they can always get reimbursed next month, or whenever they find that missing receipt.
 Their only concern is getting paid back at some point.
 They don’t have to reconcile expenses to budget each month and try to puzzle out why things don’t align well.

-Using a digital tool to comprehensively manage your travel program streamlines everything from booking flights and hotels to capturing and submitting per diem meals and other expenses.
+Using real-time financial and accounting reporting to comprehensively manage your travel program streamlines everything from booking flights and hotels to capturing and submitting per diem meals and other expenses.
 All the ingredients needed for tracking, reimbursement, analysis, and future planning.
 Easy peasy.